HTTPArchive/almanac.httparchive.org/src/README.md

 3. Set Github personal access token to GITHUB_TOKEN environment variable

-Use existing or create a new token [in GitHub.com](https://github.com/settings/personal-access-tokens/new).
+Use an existing token or create a new token [in GitHub.com](https://github.com/settings/personal-access-tokens/new).
 In token configuration select *Repository access = Public Repositories (read-only)*.

 ```bash
 export GITHUB_TOKEN=github_pat_...